WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 ### Dynamic

-Switching to v2 is straightforward using [Dynamic](https://www.dynamic.xyz/).
-To upgrade, ensure you are using v0.15 or later of `@dynamic-labs/sdk-react` .
+Switching to WalletConnect v2.0 is straightforward using [Dynamic](https://www.dynamic.xyz/).
+To upgrade, ensure you are using v0.15 or later for `@dynamic-labs/sdk-react`.
 Once set up, visit your Dynamic developer dashboard and head to the integrations page.
-Select the WalletConnect card, toggle v2 on and add your WalletConnect `project ID`.
-Once enabled, Dynamic will automatically use WalletConnect v2 for wallets that support it, and v1 for wallets that don’t.
+Select the WalletConnect card, toggle v2.0 on and add your WalletConnect `project ID`.
+Once enabled, Dynamic will automatically use WalletConnect v2.0 for wallets that support it, and v1.0 for wallets that don’t.

 ### solana-labs/wallet-adapter

-If you are using `solana-labs/wallet-adapter`, this is already working on WalletConnect v2 so there is nothing to change here.
-There will be a new version released with an updated UI modal coming shortly.
+If you are using `solana-labs/wallet-adapter`, this is already working on WalletConnect v2.0, so there is nothing to change here.
+There will be a new version released with an updated UI modal shortly.

 ### web3-react

-[web3-react](https://github.com/Uniswap/web3-react) has created their own modules for WalletConnect v2.
+[web3-react](https://github.com/Uniswap/web3-react) has created their own modules for WalletConnect v2.0.
 You can test their playground [here](https://web3-react-mu.vercel.app/) and read their example implementation [here](https://github.com/Uniswap/web3-react/blob/main/example/connectors/walletConnectV2.ts).
 In order to get started with the migration, we suggest upgrading your `@web3-react/types`, `@web3-react/store` and `@web3-react/core` as well as installing `@web3-react/walletconnect-v2`.

-After you have the respective packages, you will have to obtain a projectID from our Cloud Platform and add it your `.env` file.
+After you have the respective packages, you will have to obtain a projectId from the WalletConnect Cloud and add it your `.env` file.

-You will need to then initialize WalletConnect v2 as a connector as referenced [here.](https://github.com/Uniswap/web3-react/blob/main/example/components/connectorCards/WalletConnectV2Card.tsx)
+You will need to then initialize WalletConnect v2.0 as a connector as referenced [here](https://github.com/Uniswap/web3-react/blob/main/example/components/connectorCards/WalletConnectV2Card.tsx).

 ```typescript
 import { initializeConnector } from '@web3-react/core'